bnnyng/garden/content/Definitions of intelligence.md

 tags:
   - permanent-note
   - topic-cognitive-science
+publish: "true"
 ---

 ## Open questions
 - How important are mental models (i.e., representations used for simulation or prediction) for explaining intelligent behavior?
-- Is [[System 1 and System 2 thinking, after Kahneman]] an appropriate way to classify cognitive processes?
+- Is [[System 1 and System 2 thinking]] an appropriate way to classify cognitive processes?

 ## Researcher perspectives